 Late for the Train

-This location is housed in an old converted gas station, retaining some of the original architecture while also incorporating modern touches and lots of cute knick knacks like the bumper sticker loaded counter shown below.
+This cafe’s setting is pretty eclectic being that it is located in an old converted gas station.
+They kept some of the original architecture while also incorporating modern touches and lots of cute knick knacks like the bumper sticker loaded counter shown below.
 It’s also one of the few places in town where you can sip your drink while gazing at the ponderosa pines.
 Why so few businesses in this town took advantage of the great natural scenery is beyond me!

 Late for the Train is a convenient place to stop for a wake me up drink before exploring the trails or Canyon, as well as an ideal place to relax and recover with a hot drink after a long day of skiing (both Snowbowl and the Flagstaff Nordic Center are just a short drive away) or hiking (check out Aspen Nature Loop or Veit Springs).